 \subsection{Toric Code}

 Toric code is a simple spin-lattice model, defined on a periodic lattice exhibiting a topological order and anyonic excitations.
 It corresponds to $\mathbb{Z}_2 \times \mathbb{Z}_2$ topological order.
 It was initially studied and developed by Kitaev \cite{Bravyi98}.
 It has been described concisely in \cite{Herringer20}.
-It's one of the first model to be verified by \cite{Satzinger2021} which exhibits the modular data as well as can be used for computation (for very limited amount).
+It's one of the first models to be verified by \cite{Satzinger2021} that exhibits the modular data as well as can be used for some computation (for a very limited amount).

-Start with a 2D lattice, with periodic boundary conditions, i.e. we identify the left and the right boundary as well as the top and the bottom boundary, so that the lattice forms a Torus.
-Each edge has one qubit (which are spin 1/2 particles).
+Start with a 2D lattice, with periodic boundary conditions, i.e. we identify the left and the right boundary as well as the top and the bottom boundary so that the lattice forms a Torus.
+Each edge has one qubit (which is a spin 1/2 particle).
 We start with a Hamiltonian:

 where $A_v$ and $B_p$ are operators defined on vertex and plaquettes (faces) respectively.

 \\ More precisely in fig \ref{fig: Toric code}, the red $A_v = \sigma^x_H \sigma_G^x \sigma_R^x \sigma_{E_1}^x$ and the green $B_p = \sigma^z_Z \sigma^z_N \sigma^z_{A_1} \sigma^z_K$.
 Here $\sigma^x$ and $\sigma^z$ are the Pauli X and Pauli Z operators.
 In general,